bilalamjad-devops/terraform-aws-import-modules-vpc-ec2-s3/README.md

 By the end of this guide, Terraform will manage the following AWS resources:

-Custom VPC
+- Custom VPC
-Public Subnet
+- Public Subnet
-Internet Gateway
+- Internet Gateway
-Route Table
+- Route Table
-EC2 Instance
+- EC2 Instance
-Security Group
+- Security Group for EC2
-Amazon S3 Bucket
+- Amazon S3 Bucket

 ### Create a Custom VPC: